11 min read

 What Are Based Rollups?

-Based Rollups enable collaboration between two key parties: Proposers and Builders, to add the next Rollup block as the next Layer-1 block.
-Here's a simplified example of how it works:
+Based Rollups consist of collaboration between these key parties: Layer-1 Proposers and Layer-2 Searchers and Builders, to add the next Rollup block as the next Layer-1 block.
+Here's a simplified example of how it works [Four Pillars]:

 The term "Based Rollup" is also credited to Ethereum Foundation researcher Justin Drake, who is working to align Layer-2 Rollups with Ethereum to capitalize on Layer-1's decentralization, liveness, and sovereignty.
 The key advantages of Based Rollups are security, credible neutrality, and network effects.